d4l-data4life/js-fhir-validator/README.md

 ### When should I use the index.js entry point?

-Once you need to verify more _than ten different resource types per session_, you can import the repository's entry point (index.js) instead.
+Once you need to validate more _than ten different resource types per session_, you can import the repository's entry point (index.js) instead.

 ## Developer hints

 ### NPM commands

-TBC
+- `test` runs all tests
+- `build` consecutively runs the script to build per-resource JSON files and then per-resource generator scripts for Fhir version R4,
+- `build:test` generates the test files for both STU3 and R4 resources, matching per-resource validation scripts and the official HL7 FHIR examples
+- `build:index` generates single-file validation script index.js
+- `build:stu3` runs the `build` script for the STU3 resources
+- `build:r4` runs the `build` script for the R4 resources, it's an alias for the standard `build` command
+- `build-json-files` executes the script to build JSON schema files per resource.
+Called by `build`, takes `stu3` or `r4` as a parameter
+- `generate-validator-scripts` executes the script to build JS validation files per resource using `ajv`.
+Called by `build`, takes `stu3` or `r4` as a parameter

 ## Frequently asked Questions